 We are able to make good use of Gerald Moore Gallery by inviting local primary school children for art-based workshops and some of our talented musicians perform several concerts to various retirement homes throughout the year.

 For us it is not just a question of raising funds, but raising awareness and education are equally important.
-For this reason many of the charities provide speakers who address students in PSHE lessons, or in assembly, to give an informative talk on the problems faced and how their money will be spent.
-We have also tried to help in ways, other than asking for cash.
-The rugby kit for Romania is an example of such a scheme.
+For this reason, many of the charities provide speakers who address students in PSHE lessons, or in assembly, to give an informative talk on the problems faced and how their money will be spent.

 - Christmas Jumper Day for Save the Children